IsabelleAnn/Etch-A-Sketch/README.md

   * git + Github

 ## Features:
-  * Draw Using Pixels on Resizable Grid
+  * Draw using pixels on resizable grid

   * Change pixel color by using color-picker or continuously randomized colors

   * Erase colored pixels

-  * Lighten or Darken Pixels
+  * Lighten or darken pixels